 Note.
-DV3 was found in the study material provided by the author but not reported in the original article.
-Comprehension Checks questions were newly designed for this replication and extension study and are not from the original study.
+DV3 was found in the study materials provided by the author but not reported in the target article.
+Comprehension Checks questions were newly designed for this replication and extension study and are not from the target article.

 Table 4 Study 3: Replication and extension experimental design